MicrosoftDocs/learn/learn-pr/language/rust-memory-management/includes/3-validate-references-with-lifetimes.md

 - `fox` references the segment between the 4th and 19th characters of the `text` string.
 - `dog` references the segment between the 35th and 43rd characters of the `text` string.

-In addition, `Highlight` goes out of scope before `text` goes out of scope.
+Also, `Highlight` goes out of scope before `text` goes out of scope.
 This means that the `Highlight` instance is valid.

 The code would print this message on the console: